Crystal Violet-Oxalate Stain, Alcoholic

 1. Drain slides after each step to prevent solution carry over.

-4. If using a xylene substitute, closely follow the manufacturer’s recommendations for deparaffinization and clearing steps.
+2. If using a xylene substitute, follow manufacturer’s recommendation for deparaffinization and clearing steps.

 REFERENCES: